Battle of the citadel of Vicenza

+The Battle

-In May 1509, after the defeat suffered in the Battle of Agnadello, the Venetian army seemed destined to fall with the Republic of Venice.
-During the summer, the League of Cambrai's armies, the Holy Roman Empire, Kingdom of France, Marquisate of Mantua, Papal States, and Duchy of Ferrara's ones invaded Veneto.
+In May 1509, after the crushing defeat suffered in the Battle of Agnadello, the Venetian army seemed destined to fall with the Republic of Venice.
+During the summer, the armies of the League of Cambrai (the Holy Roman Empire, Kingdom of France, Marquisate of Mantua, Papal States, and Duchy of Ferrara) invaded Veneto.

-However, Serenissima resisted and in October, after the defeat in the Siege of Padua, the French Army's Marshal Jacques de la Palice left Veneto, moving to Milan.
-The Holy Roman Emperor Maximilian I left the battle field, too, moving to Trento.
+However, the Venetians resisted and in October, after the defeat in the Siege of Padua, the French Army's Marshal Jacques de la Palice left Veneto, retreating to Milan.
+The Holy Roman Emperor Maximilian I also left the battlefield, and retreated to Trento.

-Due to the Emperor's leaving, the Venetians, during November, took back a large part of Veneto and, on November 26, the inhabitants of Vicenza opened the doors to Andrea Gritti and Venetian Army.
-However, the imperial garrison located in Vicenza didn't leave the city and, commanded by the Prince of Anhalt Rudolph IV, took place in the fortified citadel.
-This started a three-day clash between the Venetian Army and the Army of the Holy Roman Empire, won by the first Venetian Army, which took the control over the citadel.
+The Venetians were now able to take back a large part of Veneto during November and, on November 26, the inhabitants of Vicenza opened the doors of the city to Andrea Gritti and his Venetian Army.
+However, the imperial garrison of Vicenza remained in the city and, commanded by the Prince of Anhalt Rudolph IV, barricaded themselves in the fortified citadel.
+This started a three-day battle between the Venetian Army and the Army of the Holy Roman Empire, won by the Venetian Army, which took the control over the citadel.